-- If it never became a beneficiary:
+- ➤ If it never became a beneficiary:

 - o non-accession to GA, or

 - o non-provision of requested declaration on joint and several liability Beneficiary is removed from the beginning

-- For other reasons set out in Article 50
+- For other reasons (Article 50.2 and 50.3)

-- Annexes 1 and 2 will be changed.
+Annexes 1 and 2 will be changed.

-- If the coordinator is removed, the amendment has to propose a new coordinator.
+If the coordinator is removed, the amendment has to propose a new coordinator.

-- LTP participating with the beneficiary will be automatically removed.
+LTPs participating with the beneficiary will be automatically removed.